Large Language Models Are Cross-Lingual Knowledge-Free Reasoners: Introduction

-Based on such definition, we perform evaluation and interpretability analysis on LLaMA-2 models \cite{touvron2023llama} to compare the cross-lingual transferability of knowledge retrieval and knowledge-free reasoning.
-In the evaluation part, by controlling the requirement of knowledge retrieval in the StrategyQA~\citep{geva2021strategyqa} dataset and constructing a knowledge-free reasoning dataset, we compare the cross-lingual transfer effectiveness of knowledge-related and knowledge-free reasoning.
-In the interpretability analysis part, we assess the cross-lingual computational similarity of hidden states and Feed-Forward Network (FFN) neural activation to trace the computational process of cross-lingual transfer of knowledge-related and knowledge-free reasoning in LLMs.
-Our main findings are: \begin{itemize} \item Knowledge retrieval significantly hinders cross-lingual transfer.
-The more knowledge retrieval is required in the task, the lower effectiveness of cross-lingual transfer is observed. \item The knowledge-free reasoning ability can be effectively transferred to other languages after finetuning in one, while the model's ability in these languages are less important. \item The overall cross-lingual computational similarity of knowledge-free reasoning is significantly higher than knowledge-related reasoning.
-Also, the difference in such similarity level is the most significant in the middle-high layers of the model.
-This suggests a language-shared mechanism of knowledge-free reasoning in multilingual LLMs. \end{itemize}
+This paper includes both an evaluation part and an interpretability analysis part.
+In the evaluation part, we focus on the impact of knowledge retrieval component on cross-lingual transfer in reasoning tasks, and the transferability of knowledge-free reasoning capability, by adapting existing reasoning datasets with different levels of knowledge retrieval demand and creating a clean knowledge-free reasoning dataset, which only includes the knowledge-free reasoning component.
+In the interpretability analysis part, we assess the cross-lingual computational similarity of hidden states and Feed-Forward Network neuron activation to trace and compare the computational process of cross-lingual transfer of knowledge retrieval and knowledge-free reasoning components in LLMs.
+Our main findings are: \begin{itemize} \item Retrieval component significantly hinders cross-lingual transfer of reasoning tasks.
+The more knowledge retrieval is required in the task, the lower effectiveness of cross-lingual transfer is observed.